simbioses/cdxuserman/content/030_installation/_index.md

 {{% notice note %}}
 <p>
-The contents of this section is mainly for OSCAR Service Providers.
+The contents of this section is intended for OSCAR Service Providers.
 </p>
 {{% /notice %}}